ryry0/serpens/flask_electron/README.md

 2. `jupyter notebook --ip='0.0.0.0'` The IP flag allows browsers outside the container to connect.
 Point browser to `localhost:8888`.

+To run electron
+    Use npm start
+    configured package.json to set start command to `electron . --no-sandbox` <= need to remove no-sandbox command later? or configure the docker image to log in as non-root....

 TODO:
 * Figure out how to set a persistent password.